Types of Tractor-Trailer and Trucking Accidents in GA

 Tire Blowout Truck Accident in GA

-If you’ve ever had a tire blowout, you know how difficult it is to maintain control over your vehicle.
+If you’ve ever had a tire blowout, you know how difficult it is to maintain control of your vehicle.
 Just imagine trying to control a truck weighing 40,000 or 60,000 pounds.
 This type of accident often causes significant damage because the driver does not have control over the truck which leads to a massive crushing impact.
 High speed + loss of control + heavy machine = devastating consequences.

 Wide-Turn Tractor Trailer Accidents in Georgia

 The rules under which large commercial trucks operate, including the Commercial Driver’s License Manual and Federal Motor Carrier Safety Regulations, set forth specific rules about how large trucks should complete turns without putting other drivers at risk.
-For instance, when making a right-hand turn, a large truck should not veer left before beginning the turn, because that could allow other drivers to become trapped on the truck’s right, between the truck and curb.
+For instance, when making a right-hand turn, a large truck should not veer left before beginning the turn, because that could allow other drivers to become trapped on the truck’s right, between the truck and the curb.
 Instead, the truck should swing into the far lane of the road that it is turning onto.

 Responsible truck drivers also know how to make a safe left turn.
 The first rule is clearance.
-Commercial truck operators must look 12 to 15 seconds down the road, because their trucks move slower and are harder to stop than other vehicles.
+Commercial truck operators must look 12 to 15 seconds down the road because their trucks move slower and are harder to stop than other vehicles.
 So before a commercial truck turns left, its driver must make sure that it has 12 to 15 seconds of clearance.